 Here are a few of the most popular outlets for selling used cars in Orlando:

 Many find that selling to Carmax is more efficient and cost-effective than selling to a private party or dealership.
-For starters, you don't have to worry about advertisement fees or low-ball offers from dealerships.
 Carmax probably won't offer you as much as a private buyer, but for many, the price difference is worth the convenience.

 Carvana markets itself as the "car buying experience of the future" with its hands-off approach to car buying and trade-ins.
 Simply enter your vehicle information into their database to get an instant estimate.

-If you're on a time crunch, look into selling or trading your car to TrueCar.
-Their appraisal tool will give you a quote in minutes—all you need is your tag and VIN.
+If you're in a time crunch, look into selling or trading your car to TrueCar.
+Their appraisal tool will give you a quote in minutes.
+All you need is your tag and VIN.